imwm/keen-js/README.md

 There are multiple ways to retrieve saved queries.

-If you want to look at all available saved queries for a project, you can use `client.fetchSavedQueries`.
+To look at all available saved queries for a project:

 ### Example Usage